strimzi/strimzi.github.io/_posts/2018-08-24-running-strimzi-on-aks.md

 ```

 The Strimzi release provides an `examples` folder with examples YAML files for deploying a Kafka cluster with "ephemeral" and "persistent" [storage](http://strimzi.io/docs/master/#assembly-storage-deployment-configuration-kafka) and for deploying Kafka Connect as well.
-You can modify the related YAML files in order to customize them for your needs but for the sake of this blog post, it's enough using the already provided Kafka cluster "ephemeral" example by running:
+You can modify the related YAML files in order to customize them for your needs but for the sake of this blog post, I'm just going to use the provided Kafka cluster "ephemeral" example by running:

 ```
 kubectl apply -f examples/kafka/kafka-ephemeral.yaml
 ```

-For checking that the deployment is going on, you can run:
+To check that the deployment is going on, you can run:

 ```
 kubectl get pods -w
 ```

-After a few minutes, the Apache Kafka cluster will be running in the cloud!
+After a few minutes, your Apache Kafka cluster will be running in the cloud!

 It's also possible to show the Kubernetes dashboard with all the Pods by running: